A 23-year-old Sunrise Movement founder says the "adults in the room" aren't taking climate change seriously

 When it comes to discussing climate change in elections, do you feel something has changed?

 A big reason why we were pushing for a climate debate was because that would put the issue in the forefront of the political conversation in a really big way.
 We didn’t win a climate debate, but we did put the spotlight of the nation on how the debates and the presidential races for our entire lives have so poorly covered the crisis.
 In 2020, it’s already clear it’s going to be different, with CNN and MSNBC hosting town halls and forums next month.
-It’s really historic and not something that I think anyone would have really thought was possible four years ago.
+It’s really historic and not something that I think anyone would have thought was possible four years ago.

 This interview has been edited for length and clarity.